 In this lesson, we examined some of the key anthropogenic climate change projections.
 Some of the main findings were:

-- the primary source of spread in projected warming is factor #1, the uncertainty in future emissions.
+- The primary source of spread in projected warming is factor #1, the uncertainty in future emissions.
 Were we to freeze greenhouse gases at their current levels, the average projection among models is an additional warming of 0.5°C. This scenario is highly unlikely, as it is very difficult to find a pathway to zero emissions in the near future.
-On the other hand, were we to pursue business-as-usual emissions scenario (e.g., continue on the A1FI scenario), the average projection among models is for an additional warming of 4°C;
+On the other hand, were we to pursue a higher emissions scenario (e.g., continue on the RCP8.5 scenario), the average projection among models is for an additional warming of 4°C;

-- the impact of factor #2, the uncertainty in climate sensitivity, is nonetheless quite significant.
-In the A1FI scenario, the globe could warm anywhere from a lower bound of 2.5°C to an upper bound of 6.5°C, depending on which particular climate model is used;
+- The impact of factor #2, the uncertainty in climate sensitivity, is nonetheless quite significant.
+In the RCP 8.5 scenario, the globe could warm anywhere from a lower bound of 3°C to an upper bound of 5.5°C, depending on which particular climate model is used;

 Reminder - Complete all of the lesson tasks!

 You have finished Lesson 7.
 Double-check the list of requirements on the first page of this lesson to make sure you have completed all of the activities listed there before beginning the next lesson.